-4.27.2 minimum spanning edges

-'''
+4.28.2 minimum_spanning_edges

-minimum_spanning_edges (G, weight='weight', data=True)
+minimum_spanning_edges(G, weight='weight', data=True)

-'''

 Generate edges in a minimum spanning forest of an undirected weighted graph.

 A minimum spanning tree is a subgraph of the graph (a tree) with the minimum sum of edge weights.
 A spanning forest is a union of the spanning trees for each connected component of the graph.